About Cancer

 Anything that can increase your risk of getting a disease is called a risk factor.
 Different cancers have different risk factors.
 Having one or more risk factor doesn't mean you will definitely get that cancer.

-Yellowing of the skin and the white of your eyes (jaundice)
+yellowing of the skin and whites of your eyes (jaundice)

 Jaundice can also make you have: